Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 Reference: WoT hangar scene

-Up to the point it has been like 28 hours of pure busy time.
+Up to the point it has been like 32 hours of pure busy time.
 Not bad, I believe.
 Besides this project turned out to be extremely instrumental for my current job.
-Really, you need sometimes sit back, put down your busy work for a while and do some R&D.
+For reals, you need to sit back sometimes, put down your busy work down for a while and do some R&D.

 # How to work with this stuff
 ### Build the project and asset bundles using these